Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Tail risk measures and risk regions

 For a risk measure to be useful, it should in some way penalize potential large losses.
 For example, in the classical Markowitz problem \cite{Mark52}, one aims to minimize the variance of the return of a portfolio.
 By choosing a portfolio with a low variance, we reduce the probability of larges losses as a direct consequence of Chebyshev's inequality (see for instance \cite{BillingsleyMeasure95}).
 Various criteria for risk measures have been proposed; in \cite{Artzner98} a \emph{coherent risk measure} is defined to be a risk measure which satisfies axioms such as positive homogeneity and subadditivity; another perhaps desirable criterion for risk measures is that the risk measure is consistent with respect to first and second order stochastic dominance, see \cite{MR1922754} for instance.

 Besides not satisfying some of the above criteria, a major drawback with using variance as a measure is that it penalizes all large deviations from the mean, that is, it penalizes large profits as well as large losses.
 This motivates the idea of using risk measures which depend only on the upper tail of the loss distribution.
-The upper tail is the restriction of the distribution function to outcomes with a loss greater than or equal to some quantile.
-We recall the definition of quantile function before stating the formal definition of tail risk measure.
+To formalize this idea, we first recall the definition of quantile function.

-\begin{definition}[Quantile Function] Suppose $Z$ is a random variable with distribution function $F_Z$.
+\begin{definition}[Quantile Function] Suppose $\bm{\theta}$ is a random variable with distribution function $F_{\bm{\theta}}$.
 Then the generalized inverse distribution function, or \emph{quantile function} is defined as follows: